anguyenbus/Longformer-Scholar-document-classification/README.txt

 1. Create a google drive account, upload all the implementation file into one folder
 2. Ensure that all relevant files are located in the same directory as ‘scientific_scholar_doc_classification.ipynb’ file.
-3. Open colab, either upload file group9_ass2_model.ipynb, or read it from the google drive
+3. Open colab, either upload file scientific_scholar_doc_classification.ipynb, or read it from the google drive
-4. Run ‘group9_ass2_model.ipynb’  with Google Colaboratory.
+4. Run ‘scientific_scholar_doc_classification.ipynb’  with Google Colaboratory.
 5. By default, the final model in ‘best_model.pkl’ will be read and used as a classifier.
 This is to save model training time which could take up to 9 hours.
 PLEASE DO NOT RUN ALL CELLS AT ONCE.
 In SECTION 6, if the cell contain this line learn = load_learner(path,'best_model.pkl') (Second cell), please ignore and do not run the next three cells to